bbklab/project52/axel/README.md

  Axel
 ===========
-go port of axel, a light-weight download accelerator.
+go port of `axel`, a light-weight download accelerator.

 说明
  ------